jayxps/DESC_Stress_Drop/README.md

 Zhang J, Yang H. Improved source parameter estimation of earthquakes in the 2019 Ridgecrest sequence based on a global‐optimization algorithm and their implications on fault behaviors.
 Bulletin of the Seismological Society of America, 2025, 115(3): 805-824.

+Jiang Y, Zhang J, Zi J, et al. Source mechanism and rupture directivity of small earthquakes in the Changning region, China, using a dense array data. arXiv preprint arXiv:2512.11326, 2025.

 Prieto G A. The multitaper spectrum analysis package in Python.
 Seismological Society of America, 2022, 93(3): 1922-1929.

 Storn R, Price K. Differential evolution–a simple and efficient heuristic for global optimization over continuous spaces.
 Journal of global optimization, 1997, 11(4): 341-359.